 Start with small, attainable goals

-When you first start running, it's essential to small, attainable goals to avoid feeling overwhelmed or discouraged. by setting a goal to run for a certain amount of time or distance, such as 10 minutes or half a mile.
+When you first start running, it's essential to set small, attainable goals to avoid feeling overwhelmed or discouraged.
+Begin by setting a goal to run for a certain amount of time or distance, such as 10 minutes or half a mile.
 As you achieve these initial goals, gradually increase them to challenge yourself and keep progressing.
 Celebrate your accomplishments no matter how small they may seem – each step is a step in the right direction.

 Gradually increase distance and intensity